-A day at the Ponce City Market is on our list of free and fun things to do in Atlanta GA.
+A day at the Ponce City Market is on our list of free and fun things to do in Atlanta, GA.

 Ponce City Market is located inside the classic Sears, Roebuck & Co.
 Building in Atlanta.
-The historic structure is now reused and repurposed to be a vibrant commercial hub all while keeping its ageless interior intact.
+The historic structure is now reused and repurposed to be a vibrant commercial hub while keeping its ageless interior intact.

-Should you decide to visit Ponce City Market on a weekend, be sure to see what’s in store at the Ponce City Farmers Market located just outside the building.
+Should you decide to visit Ponce City Market on the weekend, be sure to see what’s in store at the Ponce City Farmers Market located just outside the building.
 From April through November, several local farmers bring their seasonal produce to sell here.